harvester/harvester/enhancements/20220525-system-logging.md

 #### Viewing Logs Via Grafana Loki

+### Setup

+Loki will not be installed to the cluster by default, but you can manually install it:

+  1. Install the helm chart: `helm install --repo https://grafana.github.io/helm-charts --values enhancements/20220525-system-logging/loki-values.yaml --version 2.7.0 loki-stack`s
+  2. Apply the `ClusterFlow` and `ClusterOutput`: `kubectl apply -f enhancements/20220525-system-logging/loki.yaml`

+After some time for the logging operator to load and apply the `ClusterFlow` and `ClusterOutput` you will see the logs flowing into loki.

 ##### Accessing

 By default, harvester routes logs to its internal Grafana Loki deployment.
 To view the Loki UI, you can go to port forward to the `loki-stack-grafana` service.
 For example map `localhost:3000` to `loki-stack-grafana`s port 80: